-10% to more than 30%, and evaporation (atmosphere) is reduced from 50% to 30%.
-In the case of degradation and evaporation these reductions apply to the final mass distribution as well as the peak mass.
-All the benefits identified above come at little cost since the mass in the water column remains stable.
-One sees similar behavior in the curves at 500 m though as noted earlier, benefits start at a much lower cutoff size of 300 $\mu$ m.
-The figure for 1400m also shows that as the d50 drops below 300 $\mu$ m, most of the potential benefits accelerate rapidly.
+peak surface mass drops from 40% to 30% of the total, degradation is increased from less than 10% to more than 30%, and evaporation (atmosphere) is reduced from 50% to 30%.
+In the case of degradation and evaporation, these reductions apply to the final mass distribution as well as the peak mass.
+All the benefits identified above come at little cost because the mass in the water column remains stable.
+One sees similar behavior in the curves at 500 m, though as noted earlier, benefits start at a much lower cutoff size of 300 $\mu$ m.
+The figure for 1,400 m also shows that as the d50 drops below 300 $\mu$ m, most of the potential benefits accelerate rapidly.
 Most notable is the drop in the length of shoreline coated by oil.
 This highly nonlinear behavior means that there can be big benefits in driving the droplet size well below the cutoff size.

 All the fates benefits outlined above can come at a cost in the form of an increase in the peak mass in the water column (blue curve in Figure 6.9).
 It is a cost because it means subsurface biota will be exposed to more oil.
-However, a detailed look at concentrations in the subsurface would likely show only modest increases because the hydrocarbon is being added to a thick (order 100 m), deep (200-400 m above bottom) intrusion layer being dispersed in 3-D.
+However, a detailed look at concentrations in the subsurface would likely show only modest increases because the hydrocarbon is being added to a thick (order 100 m), deep (200-400 m above bottom) intrusion layer being dispersed in three-dimensions.

 Figure 6.9 shows that degradation plays a big role when the droplets fall below the cutoff size.
-Degradation does not include evaporation (this is included in the "atmosphere" compartment) but does include biodegradation and photo-oxidation of PAHs in the upper water column.
-Most of the biodegradation results from dissolution of aromatic hydrocarbons (French-McCay et al., 2018 a).
+Degradation does not include evaporation (this is included in the "atmosphere" compartment) but does include biodegradation and photooxidation of PAHs in the upper water column.
+Most of the biodegradation results from dissolution of aromatic hydrocarbons (French-McCay et al., 2018a).